MSRudolph/PauliPropagation.jl/README.md

 ```

 ## Important Notes and Caveats
-- Circuits are specified in the _Schrodinger_ picture, as if operated upon states.
-Behind the scenes, `propagate()` will (by default; see below) actually effect the _adjoint_ circuit upon the passed PauliSum which is treated as the observable operator.
+- Circuits are specified in the _Schrödinger_ picture, as if operated upon states.
+Behind the scenes, `propagate()` will (by default) apply the _adjoint_ circuit upon the passed `PauliSum` which is treated as the observable operator.
-- Schrodinger propagation is planned but not yet supported _except_ through manually passing the _adjoint_ of the intended circuit to `propagate()`.
-This is often easy; the circuit is reversed, angles in `PauliRotation` gates are negated, and `CliffordGate` are passed to `transposecliffordmap()`.
+- Schrödinger propagation is planned but not yet supported _except_ through manually passing the _adjoint_ of the intended circuit to `propagate()`.
+This is often easy.
+For instance, with the circuit order reversed, angles in `PauliRotation` gates are negated, and `CliffordGate` are passed to `transposecliffordmap()`.
-- We currently do not support the strong simulation of quantum states in non-exponential time (even for Stabilizer states).
-Pauli propagation could in principle be used as a backend for extended stabilizer simulation.
+- While Pauli propagation can, in principle, be used for _extended_ stabilizer simulation, we do not currently support sub-exponential strong simulation of stabilizer states.
 - Sampling quantum states is currently not supported.
 - Many underlying data structures and functions can be used for other purposes involving Pauli operators.